joshuaheslin/kas-lock-s-integration-sdk/README.md

 #### Notes:
 - Lock-S Software, PMS Server and MSSQL must be in same network (on the same computer)
-- KAS normally setup the Lock-S Software, MSSQL, PMS Server on the customers dedicated computer and sets up the doors
+- KAS normally setup the Lock-S Software, MSSQL, PMS Server on the customers dedicated computer and sets up the doors for you to interface with.
-- It is now up to you to integrate with the solution, here are some options for integration:
+- It is now up to you to start your integration workflow, here are some options for integration:
   1. Use port forwarding with firewall rules to host your application somewhere else to communicate with the PMS Server for production.
   2. OR host your integration locally next to the PMS Server as a PC app and connect to your own server using HTTPS API.
-  3. OR see cloud connection option below...
+  3. OR see [Cloud PMS SDK](#pms-sdk) option below...

 #### Minimum Required Software Versions: